EkromH/Assignment-Submission-System_asms/README.md

 # 📝 **Project Overview**
-Assignment & Student Management System (ASMS) is a full-stack web application designed to streamline academic workflows for educational institutes.
+Assignment & Submission Management System (ASMS) is a full-stack web application designed to streamline academic workflows for educational institutes.
 It provides dedicated role-based portals for Admins, Teachers, and Students to manage classes, subjects, assignments, submissions, and grading.

 Backend: Built with ASP.NET Core 8.0 (Web API) following RESTful principles.
 It handles authentication, role-based authorization, request validation, and core business logic for user management and grading workflows.